Can You Use a Personal Loan to Finance a Tiny House?

 What Exactly is a Tiny House?

 The technical definition of a tiny house is one that is less than 500 square feet.
 The average size of a tiny house is 186 square feet which is small enough to mount on a trailer.
-The average cost is around $25,000.
+The average cost for materials to build a tiny house comes out to around $25,000.
 Tiny houses can be built from a kit by do-it-yourselfers for less than $10,000 or they can be built by higher-end tiny house builders for as much as $100,000.

 The biggest challenge facing a tiny house owner is where to put it.
 For a permanent home, there is the problem of finding a plot of land zoned for tiny houses.
 Cheap land can be purchased, but it usually comes at the cost of being remote with no utilities.
 There are a number of eco-villages popping up around the country where tiny houses are welcomed.
 For tiny houses on wheels, the challenge is finding an RV park that will accept them.